-TERMS OF REFERENCE CONSULTANCY SERVICES FOR THE DESIGN AND FEASIBILITY STUDY OF A DIGITAL PLATFORM FOR MSME FINANCE
+TERMS OF REFERENCE

+CONSULTANCY SERVICES (FIRM SELECTION) FOR THE DESIGN AND FEASIBILITY STUDY OF A DIGITAL PLATFORM FOR SME FINANCE DEVELOPMENT BANK OF GHANA

-REFERENCE: GH-GDFP-364819-CS-QCBS
+Ref: GH-GDFP-157530-CS-QCBS

-1. BACKGROUND
+BACKGROUND

 The Ministry of Finance (MoF) has received financing from the World Bank towards the cost of the Ghana Development Finance Project (the Project), and it intends to apply part of the proceeds for consulting services.
-The Project's objective is to increase access to finance for Ghanaian enterprises, particularly small and medium enterprises (SMEs and small corporates).
-Women-owned/led MSMEs will be particularly targeted.
-The Project supports the establishment of the Development Bank Ghana (DBG), which provides wholesale lines of credit and partial credit guarantees to eligible participating financial institutions (PFIs) for on-lending to MSMEs and support the development of a digital platform for MSME finance, among other activities.
-The project also supports DBG establish a digital platform for MSME finance, among other activities.
+The Project's objective is to increase access to finance for Ghanaian enterprises, particularly small and medium enterprises (SMEs).
+Women-owned/led SMEs will be particularly targeted.
+The Project supports the establishment of the Development Bank of Ghana (DBG), which will provide wholesale lines of credit and partial credit guarantees (PCGs) to eligible participating financial institutions (PFIs) for onlending to SMEs, and support the development of a digital platform for SME finance, among other activities.

-The DBG is licensed by Bank of Ghana under the Development Finance Act (Act 1032) and has a sound corporate governance (independent board and professional management).
-Current technical partners and financiers include the African Development Bank, European Investment Bank, KfW, and the World Bank.
+The DBG is a wholesale development bank, provisionally licensed by Bank of Ghana under the new Development Finance Act.
+Current technical partners and financiers include African Development Bank, UK-FCDO, European Investment Bank, KfW, and the World Bank.

-The DBG intends to sponsor a digital platform that can help reduce information asymmetries and unlock private sector capital for MSMEs.1 While a digital platform can be privately owned and operated, there are many examples of markets that required a public sponsor to kick-start such platform.2 This can have a demonstration effect and encourage the private sector to develop alternative solutions.
+The DBG is exploring the possibility of sponsoring a digital platform that can help reduce information asymmetries and unlock private sector capital to SMEs.
+While a digital platform can be privately owned and operated, there are many examples of markets

-1 A digital platform is a plug-and-play business model that allows multiple participants to exchange products and services, and that can be accessed through digital channels, such as mobile devices and computers.
+&lt;sup>1 A digital platform is a plug-and-play business model that allows multiple participants to exchange products and services, and that can be accessed through digital channels, such as mobile devices and computers.
 Digital platforms enable producers and users to create value by interacting with each other.
 Digital platforms leverage economies of scale and network effects to generate efficiency gains, where each additional user creates exponential growth in the benefits offered by the platform (e.g., by generating more data or content).
-2 There are several examples of public sector supported models in emerging markets like Mexico (NAFIN's reverse factoring), India (the Small Industries Development Bank of India and the National Stock Exchange